LuisD564/image_interface/README.md

 Various parameters such as the number of epochs, the batchsize, the validation split, etc, can be tweaked.

-To use this program you just need to clone this repository and install the requirements.
-You should use python 3.10
+To use this program you just need to clone this repository, install the requirements, and run run_interface.py.

+You should use Python 3.8